MUFI Rating & Risk – Demand Works Smoothie

 Demand Works is a highly innovative small software vendor.
-In fact, their level of innovation is entirely disproportionate to the size of their company.
-Beyond just ranking their software along with their vision and implementation approach highly, Demand Works is one of the vendors that we use as evidence that most of the innovation in enterprise software comes not from the biggest vendors, but from the smaller vendors.
+Their level of innovation is entirely disproportionate to the size of their company.
+Beyond just ranking their software along with their vision and implementation approach highly, Demand Works is one of the vendors that we use as evidence that most of the innovation in enterprise software comes not from the most prominent vendors, but the smaller vendors.

 Smoothie is one of the value leaders in the demand planning space.
 In an area where applications attempt to outdo each other concerning the complexity of forecasting algorithms, Demand Works focuses on the parts of forecasting that most forecasting software vendors ignore, which are the following areas:

 - Auto parameter setting and the ease of use of best-fit forecasting

 - Attribute-based forecasting (both for top-down forecasting and navigation)

 Some application have attribute-based forecasting (where attributes of the product are added to the product database – and these attributes can reflect the product, geographic or company characteristics) however, Smoothie is the best at it.
 If a company were to use Smoothie and not use attributes, they would be missing out on some great functionality.
 These attributes can be used to both perform what is referred to as top-down forecasting.
 This is where a forecast is performed at one level in the hierarchy and then pushed down to lower levels of hierarchy.
 But the attributes are also amazingly effective at allowing the user to navigate through the product/location database.
 This will enable groups of products to be highly efficiently managed and manipulated within the application.
 This type of functionality is traditionally much overlooked by corporate buyers.